bsddv532/Javascript_Questions/README.md

 ## Q.2 What is spread operator?
 Spread operator looks like this …

+To use spread operator we have to write three dots in a consecutive manner.

 It is used to destructure the iterable elements like objects and arrays.
 So for example if you want to create an object whose value should be exactly same